Search by Keyword

 Recording The Album

 After a non-stop hectic 1964, The Beatles started 1965 by taking nearly a month off (mid January to mid February) to recuperate and take vacations if they chose.
-They reconvened at EMI Studio Two on February 15th, 1965 to get down to the business of recording newly written songs for their second motion picture.
+They reconvened at EMI Studio Two on February 15th, 1965 to get down to the business of recording newly written compositions for their second motion picture.
 Over the next six days, Monday through Saturday, they completed eleven new songs under consideration of being included in the film.

 As was the case the previous year, only six of these songs made the grade.
 Director Richard Lester had the final say, and he chose one of George’s songs, namely “I Need You,” while his other track "You Like Me Too Much" was rejected.
 Undaunted, George was very proud of having one of his compositions included in the film and soundtrack album, evidenced by hearing Harrison verbally point it out when the song’s credit is viewed at the conclusion of the film.